 School of Medicine

 Current Research

 As a researcher she worked on a number of projects on work-related violence and occupational stress in the police service which formed the basis for her PhD on Coping, support and the consequences of work-related violence to UK police personnel.
-Since her PhD, Angeli has led and or been involved with a variety of projects focusing on the police the world over.
-Within the violence research agenda, she has completed projects on the evaluation of conflict management training for healthcare staff and the design and delivery of workplace violence training for rail transport staff, and more recently, research into deviance behaviour at work.
-Angeli's research experience in applied psychology has been wide ranging; from projects examining the impact of psychosocial factors on the occupational health of migrant workers, the assessment of emotional intelligence and management of emotions at work, and the identification of potential barriers to career-decision making.
+Angeli's research experience in applied psychology has been wide ranging; from projects examining the impact of psychosocial factors on the occupational health of various occupational and at-risk groups, the assessment of emotional intelligence and management of emotions at work, and the identification of potential barriers to career-decision making and development of interventions to improve career opportunities.
 She has published in a number of book chapters and journal articles on these topics and regularly presents at major international conferences.

+School of Medicine